Is Lane Splitting Legal in Colorado?

 Lane splitting is one of the most controversial aspects of motorcycle riding.
 Illegal in nearly every state across the country, lane splitting is a practice of motorcyclists moving through lanes of traffic traveling in the same direction down the center line while other traffic is still in motion.
 In other words, the motorcyclist essentially makes their own lane in between other vehicles heading in the same direction.

 Believe it or not, Colorado recently made some movement on the lane splitting argument, though they technically did not legalize “lane splitting,” but rather, “lane filtering.”
+Our experienced car accident lawyers in Boulder explain the legality of lane splitting.

 What Is Lane Splitting?